zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/openai/_index.md

 | Field      | Meaning                                                        |
 | -------------- | ------------------------------------------------------------ |
 | Display name | This is the reference to the model for app users in case they have to select which one is to be used. |
-| Deployment name | This is the technical reference for the model.
+| Deployment name / Model name | This is the technical reference for the model.
 For OpenAI this is equal to the [model aliases](https://platform.openai.com/docs/models#current-model-aliases).
 For Azure OpenAI this is the deployment name from the [Azure Portal](https://oai.azure.com/resource/deployments).
 | Output modality| Describes what the output of the model is.
 This connector currently supports Text, Embeddings and Image.
 | Azure API version    | Azure OpenAI only.
 This is the API version to use for this operation.
 It follows the `yyyy-MM-dd` format.
 For supported versions, see [Azure OpenAI documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai/reference).
 The supported versions can vary depending on the type of model, so make sure to look for the right section (such as Chat Completions, Image Generation, or Embeddings) on that page. |